 The American presidency is a fascinating study in leadership, power, and the ebb and flow of public opinion.
-The journey of each president is unique, marked by individual challenges, triumphs, and ultimately, the judgment of history.
+So the journey of each president is unique, marked by individual challenges, triumphs, and ultimately, the judgment of history.
 Understanding how many presidents have served two terms provides a window into the stability of American democracy, the evolving expectations of the electorate, and the enduring legacy of those who have held the highest office in the land.

 The Two-Term Tradition: A Historical Overview